daochengmo/seda-equity-analysis/README.md

 - The median district White-Black math gap is 0.65 SD (~two grade levels of learning).
 - Gaps are concentrated in the Upper Midwest; Wisconsin shows the largest within-state district gaps in the country (median 1.15 SD).
-- District poverty and racial gap size are *negatively* correlated (r = -0.24), consistent with the segregation-driven account of inequality (Reardon & Owens, 2014).
+- District poverty and racial gap size are negatively correlated (r = -0.24), a pattern often associated with segregation-focused accounts of inequality (Reardon & Owens, 2014).
 - 62-65% of districts saw racial achievement gaps widen between 2019 and 2024.

 ## Pipeline